interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 Arbitrary data that is attached to the payment.
 The contents are defined by the transport layer protocol.

-### Holds Without Native Ledger Support

-Not all ledgers support held transfers.
-In the case of a ledger that doesn't, the sender and recipient of the local ledger transfer MAY choose a commonly trusted party to carry out the hold functions.
-There are three options:

-1. The sender MAY trust the receiver.
-The sender will perform a regular transfer in the first step and the receiver will perform a transfer back if the condition has not been met in time.

-2. The receiver MAY trust the sender.
-The sender will notify the receiver about the intent to transfer.
-If the receiver provides a fulfillment for the condition before the expiry date, the sender will perform a regular transfer to the receiver.

-3. The sender and receiver MAY appoint a mutually trusted third-party which has an account on the local ledger.
-The sender performs a regular transfer into a neutral third-party account.
-In the first step, funds are transfered into the account belonging to the neutral third-party.

-### Payment Channels

 ## Appendix A: ASN.1 Module

 ## Appendix B: IANA Considerations